 The chemical residue can also be found on fabrics.
 This can cause irritation to the skin, rashes and even headaches and dizziness.
 Less than 1% of all cotton is grown organically.
 The good news is that we can change this and reduce these harmful effects by purchasing certified organic cottons.

 **Water withdrawn from groundwater or surface water bodies via irrigation

 The Requirements of Organic Cottons

 It’s important to note that not all organic cottons are made the same.
-At Sitka, we use Global Organic Textile Standard Cottons (GOTS).
-We chose this particular certification due to its international standards, reliability and credibility.
+At Sitka, we chose cotton that meets international standards of reliability and credibility.
 Companies seeking this certification have to meet a number of different requirements for criteria covering “production, processing, manufacturing, packaging, labeling, exportation, importation and distribution of all natural fibre products”.

 - Material must be at least 95% organic, as certified by recognized international or national standards